Remote Patient Monitoring Systems and The Future of Medicine

 patient monitoring EKG image patient monitoring EKG image

-With events like the COVID-19 pandemic impacting healthcare systems around the globe, remote patient monitoring has become a popular talking point.
+With events like the COVID-19 pandemic impacting healthcare systems around the globe, remote patient monitoring has become a popular topic of discussion.

-Though the pandemic has forced healthcare providers and medical device organizations to innovate and rethink old systems, the remote patient monitoring market has been gaining steam for some time thanks to advances in sensing, wireless, and cybersecurity technology.
+Though the pandemic has forced healthcare providers and medical device organizations to innovate and rethink old systems, the remote patient monitoring market has gained steam for some time thanks to advances in sensing, wireless, and cybersecurity technology.

-A recent analysis indicated that the remote patient monitoring device market is expected to exceed $1.6 billion by 2026.
+At the time of writing, projections indicate that the remote patient monitoring device market will exceed $1.6 billion by 2026.

 In this blog post, we’ll discuss remote patient monitoring systems and how they’re helping shape the future of healthcare.